MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 ImmVal = AArch64MCExpr::create(ImmVal, RefKind, getContext());
 ```

-`MCValue::RefKind` is introduced in 2014 to encode the VariantKind when a `MCExpr` is evaluated to a `MCValue`.

 ### RISC-V

-The modifier syntax is copied from MIPS.
+The specifier syntax is copied from MIPS.

 The documentation is available on <https://github.com/riscv-non-isa/riscv-asm-manual/blob/master/riscv-asm.md>.